ecmwf/pdbufr/docs/source/concepts/readers/generic.rst

     :param path: path to the BUFR file or a :ref:`message list object <message-list-object>`
     :type path: str, bytes, os.PathLike or a :ref:`message list object <message-list-object>`
     :param columns: a list of :ref:`BUFR keys <eccodes-bufr-keys>` and :ref:`computed keys <computed-bufr-keys>` to extract from each BUFR message/subset.
+Ranks cannot be used in the key names.
 Please note that :ref:`computed keys <computed-bufr-keys>` do not preserve their position in ``columns`` but are placed to the end of the resulting DataFrame.
     :type columns: str, sequence[str]
     :param filters: defines the conditions when to extract the specified ``columns``.
 The individual conditions are combined together with the logical AND operator to form the filter.
 See :ref:`filters` for details.
     :type filters: dict